JuanjoLopez19/TechAssesment-BizAway/README.md

 This is my implementation (@JuanjoLopez19) of the [technical assesment](https://bitbucket.org/bizaway/tech-challenge/src/main/backend.md).
 It's an API RESTFull that allows to search for flights between two given cities, ordered by price or duration and also allow the user post registration to create a trips saved list.

+## Important notes

+The .env files has values to simplify the use and visualisation of the project, in a real environment they would not be exposed.
+Likewise, the certificate files are self-signed and therefore do not represent a security breach.

 # Technologies

 - Core system: